khanhnguyen1123/se195LendIt/README.md

     Not functioning things

-  - All the buttons is not functioning yet
+  - All the buttons are not functioning yet